 Yes, we can cut your sticker exactly to your design for no additional charge.
 So, design away!

 I'm not sure how to get my artwork finished and print ready.
 Can you help?

 Absolutely!
 Using our nifty design tool you can easily upload existing art and make edits or you can start from scratch and create something new.
 Our state-of-the-art technology will notify you if the art is not useable or not meeting Stomp guidelines.
-If you need additional guidance, you can send a quick email to email@example.com and one of our art savvy reps will be in touch to help you out!
+If you need additional guidance, chat with our art savvy support squad or contact us and will be in touch to help you out!

 What type of art files do you accept?